Tcl 9.0/Tk9.0 Documentation > Tcl Commands, version 9.0.0 > encoding

 tcl8

-Provides for behaviour identical to that of Tcl 8.6: When decoding, for encodings other than utf-8, each invalid byte is interpreted as the Unicode value given by that one byte.
-For example, the byte 0x80, which is invalid in the ASCII encoding would be mapped to the Unicode value U+0080.
-For utf-8, each invalid byte that is a valid CP1252 character is interpreted as the Unicode value for that character, while each byte that is not is treated as the Unicode value given by that one byte.
+The tcl8 profile always follows the first strategy above and corresponds to the behavior of encoding transforms in Tcl 8.6.
+When converting from an external encoding other than utf-8 to Tcl strings with the encoding convertfrom command, invalid bytes are mapped to their numerically equivalent code points.
+For example, the byte 0x80 which is invalid in ASCII would be mapped to code point U+0080.
+When converting from utf-8, invalid bytes that are defined in CP1252 are mapped to their Unicode equivalents while those that are not fall back to the numerical equivalents.
 For example, byte 0x80 is defined by CP1252 and is therefore mapped to its Unicode equivalent U+20AC while byte 0x81 which is not defined by CP1252 is mapped to U+0081.
 As an additional special case, the sequence 0xC0 0x80 is mapped to U+0000.
-When encoding, each character that cannot be represented in the encoding is replaced by an encoding-dependent character, usually the question mark ?.
+When converting from Tcl strings to an external encoding format using encoding convertto, characters that cannot be represented in the target encoding are replaced by an encoding-dependent character, usually the question mark ?.

 replace

-When decoding, invalid bytes are replaced by U+FFFD, the Unicode REPLACEMENT CHARACTER.
-When encoding, Unicode values that cannot be represented in the target encoding are transformed to an encoding-specific fallback character, U+FFFD REPLACEMENT CHARACTER for UTF targets, and generally `?` for other encodings.
+Like the tcl8 profile, the replace profile always continues processing on conversion errors but follows a Unicode standard conformant method for substitution of invalid source data.
+When converting an encoded byte sequence to a Tcl string using encoding convertfrom, invalid bytes are replaced by the U+FFFD REPLACEMENT CHARACTER code point.
+When encoding a Tcl string with encoding convertto, code points that cannot be represented in the target encoding are transformed to an encoding-specific fallback character, U+FFFD REPLACEMENT CHARACTER for UTF targets and generally `?` for other encodings.

 EXAMPLES

-These examples use the utility proc below that prints the Unicode value for each character in a string.
+These examples use the utility proc below that prints the Unicode code points comprising a Tcl string.

 proc codepoints s {join [lmap c [split $s {}] {